GatoGraphQL/ExtensionStarter/README.md

 ### Re-installing the WordPress site

-You can at any moment re-install the WordPress site, and install the initial data set.
+You can at any moment re-install the WordPress site (and import the initial dataset).

 Run: